cosmicrhea/game/NOTES.md

 Dan… Where’s the standard loadout?

 [PARTNER]
-I– I didn’t lack it.
+I– I didn’t pack it.
 We’ve been at the farm all week.
 I—i—i didn’t pack it today.

 [PROTAG]
 Dan…